The Politics of Waking Up 5: What Counts as Spiritual?

 From Extinction Rebellion to the Headspace app, a yearning for spiritual growth seems to be reentering our public discourse.
 How can we feed this awareness into a new politics?

 In this series for Emerge, Indra will be exploring what is emerging in politics at this crucial moment in human history.
 This is part five.
-Read parts one, two, three and four.
+Explore the rest of the series here.

 The busy room was interrupted by a rude call.
 A young black man was calling out another, stopping him in his tracks.
 The tension escalated between them and it was some time before we realised we were caught in a theatrical performance.
 Even so, nothing prepared us for the brutal smashing of a chair on the floor - legs flying - right in our midst.
 Or for the beauty of his poetry as he nursed us back to a safe place.
 We all looked at each other, relieved and moved.
 Although we were total strangers, we’d moved closer.
 We’d shared something.

 Turning on his computer was like, well, turning on.
 From the drab walls of his sad, useless, bedroom, he was suddenly in his own altered reality.
 Headphones on, he could conjure up his mates wherever they were, the best beats with mind-blowing images, properly immersive learning vids, stuff to buy.
 He could watch, without being watched, to his heart’s content.
 And yeah, in the best games, he could actually be someone else, occupy another body and live another life.
 This was surely what freedom meant.

 Having faced death up close more than once during my teenage years, I knew death was not the end of everything.

 Early in life I went on a spiritual quest.
 Having faced death up close more than once during my teenage years, I knew death was not the end of everything.I felt I could maintain relationships with those that had passed on – but didn’t have a clear sense of where they had gone or what they had become.